Skip to main content

 University officials should maintain protocols for responding to demonstrations and engaging constructively with participants especially students when safe and appropriate.

-Users of outdoor spaces must take care not to cause damage to the university's property or leave behind trash and other items.
+Users of outdoor spaces shall not cause damage to property or leave behind trash and other items.
 If this occurs, clean-up and damage fees and costs may be assessed on the responsible individuals and groups.
+The university is not responsible for any personal property brought onto the premises and assumes no liability for lost, stolen, or damage personal property.

 Any proposed commercial activity will be